Top tips: the best advice to prepare for your university interview

 “Show us your ideas and enthusiasm – this could be through photography, scripts, artwork, film reviews – you don't need to know how to make films yet!

-“If you do have films then bring them on a memory stick as well as uploading to Vimeo/YouTube so we can watch them at interview.
+“If you do have films then upload them to Vimeo/YouTube so we can watch them during the interview.

 “Know what you want to show us BEFORE you get here – sections of work are often more valuable than whole films, and be prepared to tell us the strengths and weaknesses of your work, it doesn't need to be perfect!